renesas-rz/meta-renesas-ai-demos/meta-shopping-basket-demo/README.md

 # meta-shopping-basket-demo
-This OpenEmbedded/Yocto layer adds support for the Renesas FOSS (Free Open Source Software) Object Detection Shopping Basket Demo to the RZ/G2M HiHope Linux platform.
+This OpenEmbedded/Yocto layer adds support for the Renesas FOSS (Free Open Source Software) Shopping Basket Demo to the RZ/G2L SMARC evaluation kit.

 This meta-layer adds all dependencies and installs the Qt based demo application into the final RFS.
-The demo itself is compiled seperately using qmake.
+The demo itself can be compiled seperately using qmake.
 The source code for the demo application can be found here:
 **https://github.com/renesas-rz/rzg-shopping-basket-demo.git**